 This means being the most-liked video on YouTube means something, and is an incredibly hard thing to achieve.
 We’ve listed the most-liked YouTube videos below so you can see what it takes.

 You’ll quickly see a common theme: being a famous pop star.

-Billie Eilish is one of the world's biggest pop stars, and after her recent British Vogue shoot, has six of the most-liked Instagram posts.
+Billie Eilish is one of the world's biggest pop stars, and after her recent British Vogue shoot, has one of the most-liked Instagram posts.
 It's no surprise then that she's made it onto this list too.

 This entry is simply the music video for her collaboration with Khalid.